-Get Ready for NY PFL Rate & Benefit Changes for 2019
+Get Ready for NY PFL 2020 Rate & Benefit Changes

-As the New York Paid Family Leave benefit law (PFL) has been in effect for almost a year, it’s time to look ahead to 2019 and the changes that take effect next year: PFL benefits (duration and percentage) go up as part of the 4-year phase-in schedule, the updated wage cap goes into effect based on the updated New York State Average Weekly Wage (NYSAWW), and the maximum contribution (PFL rate) is changing as per the recently released rate memo.
+As the New York Paid Family Leave benefit law (PFL) has been in effect for almost two years, it’s time to look ahead to 2020 and the changes that take effect next year: PFL benefits (percentage) goes up as part of the 4-year phase-in schedule, the updated wage cap goes into effect based on the updated New York State Average Weekly Wage (NYSAWW), and the maximum contribution (PFL rate) is changing as per the recently released N.Y.
+Department of Financial Services rate memo.
 But what does this mean for your business?
-To help you understand how all these pieces are coming together and to get your business ready for 2019, we’ve put together a checklist that details just what you’ll need to know—and do.
+To help you understand how all these pieces are coming together and to get your business ready for 2020, we’ve put together a checklist that details just what you’ll need to know—and do.

 To recap, here are the top 8 things to know and do for next year: